Generic name: eltrombopag [ el-TROM-boe-pag ]

 Tell your doctor if you have ever had:

 if you are of East or Southeast Asian descent; or

 May harm an unborn baby.
 Do not use if you are pregnant.
 Use effective birth control while using eltrombopag and for at least 7 days after your last dose.
 Tell your doctor if you become pregnant.

 You should not breastfeed while using eltrombopag.

 How should I take eltrombopag?

-After you stop taking eltrombopag, your risk of bleeding may be even higher than it was before you started treatment.
+After you stop taking eltrombopag, your risk of bleeding or bruising may be even higher than it was before you started treatment.
 Your blood will need to be tested weekly during this time.